How To Build A Fire Pit In 11 Simple Steps

 DIY Fire Pit Built From Scratch

-For the example in this article, we will be building a circular fire pit in the backyard.
+Let’s say you’ll be building a circular backyard fire pit.
 This fire pit will be three layers of bricks with a 36-inch ring insert.
-We will be making it permanent by using crushed gravel and construction adhesive.
+This particular example, when finished, falls under the wood-burning fire pit category – perfect for all of your marshmallow-toasting needs.
+You’ll be making it permanent by using crushed gravel and construction adhesive.

-If you want to save some money and make the structure less permanent, you can forgo the gravel and adhesive.
+If you’re hoping to save some money and want to know how to build a fire pit cheaply, you might make this structure less permanent by forgoing the gravel and adhesive.
 Your fire pit will still work for a while, but as the ground beneath it shifts, it may require maintenance.

-Here is are lists of tools and materials to build the ideal, permanent fire pit from scratch.
+Here are some tools and materials you’ll need to build the ideal, permanent fire pit from scratch.

 - Rubber mallet